 - Stalking Is Love: Ben is the first person Kathy sees when she gets sent back to 1920; they later get married.Kathy: Are you following me?

 Kathy: Are you going to stop following me?

 Ben: No, I don't think so.

-- Take That: When entering Wester Drumlins for the first time, Sally and Kathy suggest names for their little "investigation team".
-When Sally comes up with "Nightingale and Sparrow", Kathy dismisses it as a bit too ITV.
-Doesn't stop Sally and Lawrence from using it as the name of their shop.
+- Take That!: When entering Wester Drumlins for the first time, Kathy says that she and Sally are "girl investigators" and suggests the name "Sparrow and Nightingale", which Sally dismisses as a bit too ITV.
+This doesn't stop Sally and Larry from using it as the name of their shop.

 - The Tape Knew You Would Say That: Twice.